Sea Cabins on the Ocean condo guide in Isle of Palms

 What you get on-site

-- Beach access: Private boardwalk directly over the dunes to the beach, plus gated beach access
+• Beach access: Private boardwalk directly over the dunes, plus gated beach access

-- Outdoor space: Picnic area with grilling stations and BBQ area
+• Outdoor space: Picnic area with common grilling stations

 The pier is one of Sea Cabins' most distinctive amenities.
 It provides fishing access without needing a boat and is available exclusively to Sea Cabins and Oceanside Villas owners and guests.